symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 From the wiki: A smart (model-based, grammar-based,or protocol-based fuzzer leverages the input model to generate a greater proportion of valid inputs.
 For instance, if the input can be modelled as an abstract syntax tree, then a smart mutation-based fuzzer would employ random transformations to move complete subtrees from one node to another.
 If the input can be modelled by a formal grammar, a smart generation-based fuzzer would instantiate the production rules to generate inputs that are valid with respect to the grammar.
 However, generally the input model must be explicitly provided, which is difficult to do when the model is proprietary, unknown, or very complex.

-In short, grammar based is aware of input structure, and instead of dumb fuzzing where we simply mutate bytes without having any knowledge of the target/file/network protocol specification we do have knowledge of the structure (such as the API presented here) and we will be generating test cased based on that specification.
+In short, grammar based is aware of input structure, and instead of dumb fuzzing where we simply mutate bytes without having any knowledge of the target/file/network protocol specification we do have knowledge of the structure (such as the API presented here) and we will be generating test cases based on that specification.

 There are many tutorials out there, but I recommend having a look at domato's page, where you can fully understand how it works.
 As mentioned earlier, we will be creating a grammar so the function